krishnavaleti/EmployeeServiceFullStackApplication/README.md

 	b.
 Verify:
 		Employee data is displayed in a paginated table.
-		Search functionality works as expected.
+		The search functionality works as expected.
 		Pagination allows you to navigate between pages.

 10. Test Scheduled Updates

 	a.
-Wait for given time for the scheduled service to update the timestamp field in the database.
+Wait for a given time for the scheduled service to update the timestamp field in the database.

 	b.
 Refresh the H2 database query: SELECT * FROM employee;